verboompj/Other/nfsblob.md

 ------------

-And mounted my new NFS share and container:
+On all the hosts I mounted my new NFS share and container:
 `sudo mount -o sec=sys,vers=3,nolock,proto=tcp [mySAname].blob.core.windows.net:/[mySAname]/nfs01 /mnt/test`

 The NFS endpoint is available over a Private Link endpoint or Service Endpoint directly in or to the selected Subnet, in my case the subnet my VM's are deployed in: